William-Adolphe Bouguereau: Height of career

-Bather (1864), a shocking nude, was submitted to an exhibition in Ghent, Belgium.
+Bather (1864) was submitted to an exhibition in Ghent, Belgium.
 It was a spectacular success and purchased by the museum at great expense.
 At this time, William took on decorative work at the Grand Théâtre, Bordeaux, which lasted four years.
 In 1875, with assistants, he began work on a La Rochelle chapel ceiling, producing six paintings on copper over the next six years.
 Once installed in the city in summer 1875 he began Pietà, one of his greatest religious paintings and shown at the 1876 Salon, in tribute to his son Georges.
 At the behest of King William III of the Netherlands, Bouguereau went to Het Loo Palace in May 1876.
 The king admired the artist and they spent intimate times together.
 In May 1878 the Paris Universal Exhibition opened to showcase French work.
 Bouguereau found and borrowed twelve of his paintings from their owners, including his new work Nymphaeum.

 Bouguereau was a staunch traditionalist whose genre paintings and mythological themes were modern interpretations of Classical subjects, both pagan and Christian, with a concentration on the naked female form.
 The idealized world of his paintings brought to life goddesses, nymphs, bathers, shepherdesses, and madonnas in a way that appealed to wealthy art patrons of the era.

 Bouguereau employed traditional methods of working up a painting, including detailed pencil studies and oil sketches, and his careful method resulted in a pleasing and accurate rendering of the human form.
 His painting of skin, hands, and feet was particularly admired.
 He also used some of the religious and erotic symbolism of the Old Masters, such as the "broken pitcher" which connoted lost innocence.

 Bouguereau received many commissions to decorate private houses and public buildings, and, early on, this added to his prestige and fame.
 As was typical of such commissions, he would sometimes paint in his own style, and at other times conform to an existing group style.
 He also made reductions of his public paintings for sale to patrons, of which The Annunciation (1888) is an example.
 He was also a successful portrait painter and many of his paintings of wealthy patrons remain in private hands.